-For all new copywriters or anyone that needs help writing for a promotion, a website, an event or product email, a newsletter or print marketing.
+Updated for 2019.
+A guide for all new copywriters or anyone that needs help writing for a promotion, website, blog, event, email or social media.

 These simple steps have helped me get results for myself and my customers.